Watauga lifts restrictions for playgrounds, outdoor courts, shelters, short-term rentals

-BOONE — A modification to the county's state of emergency — approved by the Watauga County Board of Commissioners on Sept.
-1 — lifts the restriction for playgrounds, outdoor courts, picnic shelters and short-term rentals effective at 5 p.m. on Friday, Sept.
+BOONE — A modification to the county’s state of emergency — approved by the Watauga County Board of Commissioners on Sept.
+1 — lifts the restriction for playgrounds, outdoor courts, picnic shelters and short-term rentals, which went into effect at 5 p.m. on Friday, Sept.
 4.

 The modification was made in order to align with Gov. Roy Cooper’s phased plan for easing restrictions.
 Short-term rentals will be able to operate at 100 percent capacity.